 It was one of New Zealand’s greatest days at an Olympic Games.
 First Peter Snell won gold in the 800 m, and then within half an hour Murray Halberg won the 5000 m to complete a remarkable track double in Rome’s Olympic Stadium.

-Snell had arrived in Rome as a little-known middle-distance runner.
+Snell had arrived in Rome as a little-known athlete.
 The 21-year-old had raced outside New Zealand only once before, and his best time over 800 m ranked him a modest 26th in the world.
 But the young Kiwi was helped by the calming presence of his experienced teammate, Halberg, and the careful preparation of his coach, Arthur Lydiard.
 Snell cruised through the three qualifying rounds with a series of impressive times, but was still not favoured for a medal.

 The final was run at a red-hot pace.
 The favourite, world record-holder Roger Moens of Belgium, took the lead 100 m from the finish and looked to be heading for victory.
 But Snell surged past him on the inside, crossing the line with his eyes shut.
 When he discovered that he had won gold, the New Zealander was so stunned that he did not even take a victory lap.